ibm-cloud-docs/Backup/getting-started.md

 For more information about Retention Schemes, see the [FAQ](/docs/Backup?topic=Backup-faqs#faqs).
 {: tip}

 Archiving is not supported.
-When you create a retention scheme or modify an existing scheme, make sure that the Archiving option is **not** selected.
+When you create a retention scheme, or modify an existing scheme, make sure that the Archiving option is **not** selected.
 {: important}

 ## Running your first backup job